Karl-Haupt/Data-Visualization/README.md

 # Data-Visualization
 Data visualization allows orgainizations and analyst to view data in a simpler, easier way to understand.
 Data Visualization uses graphical representations to display data.
 These graphical representations include chart, graphs, tools and maps.
-This project allows users to visualize data in charts only, but is in the process of adding new charts, graphs and maps.
+This project allows users to visualize data in charts.

 ## Visuals